peaceisbetter/resilneuro/README.md

   * [Heudiconv](#heudiconv)

 # Introduction
 The first step in processing the data is organizing the raw data, the DICOM (.dcm) files, into an appropriate file structure so that a BIDS converter can be used on it.
 BIDS ([Brain Imaging Database Structure](https://bids.neuroimaging.io/)) is a standardized way to organize neuroimaging data, and is how programs like fmriprep need the data to be organized.
-This guide is following along with the Stanford Center for Reproducible Neuroscience's [BIDS tutorial series](https://reproducibility.stanford.edu/bids-tutorial-series-part-2a/).
+The heudiconv portion of this guide is following along with the Stanford Center for Reproducible Neuroscience's [BIDS tutorial series](https://reproducibility.stanford.edu/bids-tutorial-series-part-2a/).

 ### Your parent directory (aka project folder) should be in a structure like this <br>